Prerelease:Super Mario 64 (Nintendo 64)

 Little information is available about the specifics of this build and its relation to the Shoshinkai build, but footage of it was interspersed with the Shoshinkai demo footage in promotional video tapes for the event that were given to visitors.
 More levels are available, and graphical tweaks have been made.
 This build may show a more realistic view of how Super Mario 64 was developing at the time, instead of the demo, which was tailored for being playable by the audience.

-- Mario's health meter has changed from the "clock" to a more basic and linear design with a pie chart-type meter that would be implemented in the final version.
+- Mario's health had a more basic and linear design with a pie chart-type meter that would be implemented in the final version.
 There are two iterations of this power meter: one that says "POW" with the number of health pieces left overlaid onto the remaining health pieces, and one with a simpler texture with the text "POWER", only seen used underwater.
 It is possible that the meter changes in appearance while underwater, unlike the final game.
 As health decreases, the color of the health meter changes from blue to red, similar to how the final meter will work.

 - The power meter decreases clockwise, unlike the first and final meters, which decrease counterclockwise.